Looking for books with lesbian characters? Here are 20 lesbian romance novels you'll obsess over!

 But I found the characters to lack emotional depth and I found it hard to emotionally connect with them.
 The storyline was also a bit all over the place.

 Overall however, I think this is worth reading.
-It's a quick, easy read.
-It's an LGBTQ+ YA Graphic novel with beautiful illustrations and a diverse cast.
-Those elements make it a good choice for Heartstopper fans.
-And It's an excellent book for education a YA audience on toxic relationships.
+It’s a quick, easy read.
+It’s an LGBTQ+ YA Graphic novel with beautiful illustrations and a diverse cast.

 Good reads rating: 3.93